MichaelCurrin/learn-to-code/intro_to_coding.md

 Stuck with what to learn to, what order to learn it and how things fit together in the world of tech?
 This guide is for you.

-## Tech departments
+## Overview of tech

-Below are some departments or careers within tech, what they do or are responsible for and how they relate or differ from each other.
+Below are some departments or careers within tech that I am familiar with.
 These descriptions are very simplified but aims to give info someone starting out with a tech career, or someone with a business background to wants to understand their tech colleagues better or pick a technology to learn.

+### Programming

+- As a central way to start, "programming", "development", "software engineering" and "

 ### Web development